 First, we need to know what we are up against: Awareness and acknowledgment are the first steps to managing feelings of sadness if we don‘t know that something is impacting us it is very difficult to make changes to it.
 Identifying and accepting that sadness is present and impacting your life is the first step toward gaining control over it and changing it.

-Try not to stuff it!: Growing up, we are given lots of messages about tears being weakness “big boys (girls) don’t cry”, etc. Well sadly none of that is true, everyone cries and everyone has hard days, talk about it, open up and let some of it out.
-Our tears release toxins from our body and also contain a soothing property that helps us calm down.
+Try not to stuff it!: Growing up, we are given lots of messages about tears being weakness “big boys (girls) don’t cry”, etc. Well sadly none of that is true, everyone cries, and everyone has hard days, talk about it, open up, and let some of it out.
+Our tears release toxins from our bodies and also contain a soothing property that helps us calm down.
 Crying also triggers the release of endorphins that reduces pain and helps to improve your mood.

-Take a minute to get out of your head: Sadness experienced during depression can feel never ending and self-fulfilling, try physically breaking this pattern.
-Take a walk, get out of you normal routine and surroundings.
+Take a minute to get out of your head: Sadness experienced during depression can feel never-ending and self-fulfilling, try physically breaking this pattern.
+Take a walk, get out of your normal routine and surroundings.
 Once you are in a new place practice active awareness of the experiences around you, what do you hear?
 See?
 Smell?
 Feel?
 Actively engaging in a novel experience can shock our senses out of negative thinking patterns and into the present moment.

-While it can be incredibly difficult to muster the energy and drive to engage in the dreaded exercise routine, it’s short, and long term impacts on sadness are well worth the effort.
-With exercises, the “feel-good” hormones release into our brain while also helping to regulate hormones that impact sleep cycles.
+While it can be incredibly difficult to muster the energy and drive to engage in the dreaded exercise routine, its short, and long-term impacts on sadness are well worth the effort.
+With exercises, the “feel-good” hormones are released into our brains while also helping to regulate hormones that impact sleep cycles.
 Exercise has been linked to increased confidence, energy, and social engagement.
 If starting feels like too much, start small, take a walk to the end of the driveway, around the block, every step makes a difference.

 Putting it all together:

 Our vision is to inspire and empower change in our clients.
-We focus on guiding our clients to rally their strengths, discover new strengths and ideas so that you can first overcome and second reach your goals.
-If we can help, then please contact us, click here, so you can either give us a call or send us an email.
+We focus on guiding our clients to rally their strengths and discover new strengths and ideas so that they can first overcome and second reach their goals.
+If we can help, then please contact us, click here, so you can either give us a call or send us an email